nicolasleigh/NoteBooks/JavaScript/notes.md

 ### Higher order function

 A function that accepts another function as an argument or returns a function is called a `higher-order function`.

+### Unary function

+A function that accepts exactly one argument is called a `unary function`.